 Prerequisite: Chemistry 105 with a grade of C or better and either completion of Math 104 with a grade of C or better, completion/placement of any higher math course.
 (4+3) (Fall – Spring)

-Introduction to theory and practice of communicating in interpersonal and public speaking settings.
+Introduction to theory and practice of communicating in public speaking settings.